QueirozEdu/QueirozEdu/README.md

 - 👋 Hi, I’m Eduardo Queiroz
+- 🔭 A Computer Engineer passionate about Coding and Quality
-- 👀 I’m interested in coding and embedded hardware design
+- 👀 I’m interested in QA Engineering and frontend development
-- 🌱 I’m currently learning Angular, React, Swift
+- 🌱 I’m currently learning Appium
-- 💞️ I’m looking to collaborate on front-end projects
+- 💞️ I’m looking to collaborate on software products as a QA Engineer and frontend developer
 - 📫 How to reach me: eduhmq@gmail.com

 <!---